-Judging for the Secretaries' Award for Public-Philanthropic Partnerships will take place in June 2014 by a panel of national jurors.
-The awards presentation will occur during the Council's 2014 Fall Conference for Community Foundations in Cleveland, October 19-22.
+Judging for the Secretary's Awards for Public-Philanthropic Partnerships will take place in March 2017 by a panel of national jurors.
+The awards presentation will occur during the Council's 2017 Annual Conference in Dallas, Texas, April 23-26, 2017.
 The award winners will receive a plaque for the organization and branding collateral for their use.
+Each winner will be entitled to two reduced-rate registrations of \$600 to attend the full conference.
 Each will be highlighted in the awards presentation from the stage and featured in a national media strategy.
-HUD, USDA, and the Council on Foundations will also make efforts to feature the awards process and each recipient in appropriate local media markets and in various national trade publications and social media outlets.
+HUD and the Council on Foundations will also make efforts to feature the awards process and each recipient in appropriate local media markets and in various national trade publications and social media outlets.